-One textbook is required for ENC 2135: Bedford Book of Genres, by Amy Braziller and Elizabeth Kleinfeld (FSU edition)
+One textbook is required for ENC 2135: Bedford Book of Genres, second edition by Amy Braziller and Elizabeth Kleinfeld (FSU edition).
+This book is available online only and can be purchased by students through the FSU Bookstore.

 You are also strongly encouraged to use Our Own Words in both courses.